kcarnold/cs344/content/home/syllabus.md

 ## Philosophy

 Our teaching philosophy is analogous to how both classical AI (planning) and modern machine learning systems (backpropagation) work: start at the end, work backwards, and iterate.
-So rather than starting with mathematical fundamentals, we will start by doing
+So rather than starting with mathematical fundamentals, we will start by doing.

 The course may look quite different from other courses that you have taken.
 Trust me that this will still work---and even if it doesn't, you will still learn a lot if you put in the effort.